 But there’s a lot more to Pittsburgh than its strong and steady real estate market.
 From plentiful shopping areas, amazing restaurants, and outstanding views of the Allegheny, Monongahela, and Ohio Rivers, many people find the city the perfect place to call home.

-Here’s a closer look at why Pittsburgh is a smart investment for rental property investors in 2020.
+Here’s a closer look at why Pittsburgh could be an attractive investment for rental property investors in 2022.

 - Pittsburgh is the second-largest city in Pennsylvania, just behind Philadelphia.

-- The City of Pittsburgh has a population of about 310,000 people and 2.6 million residents in the Pittsburgh metropolitan area.
+- The City of Pittsburgh has a population of nearly 303,000 people and almost 2.4 million residents in the Pittsburgh metropolitan area.

 Pew Research notes that despite 4% fewer people living in Pittsburgh since 2000, the per capita income increased by 24% during the same time period.
-In fact, the Post-Gazette recently described the job market in Pittsburgh as being “red hot” with paychecks rising while unemployment sinks to historic lows.
+The economy in Pittsburgh is slowly but surely recovering from the recession.

 - Pew Research reports that Pittsburgh has more STEM (science, technology, engineering, and math) jobs than any other city with a declining population.